What Does an Equine Photographer Do?

 Learn About the Salary, Required Skills, & More

-Equine photographers are tasked with capturing high-quality images of horses in various settings.
+Equine photographers capture high-quality images of horses in various settings.
 To perform their work, they must have excellent knowledge of camera equipment, including lenses, flashes, timers, and other related gadgets.
-They must also be able to utilize their equipment efficiently to compensate for changing conditions—or an uncooperative subject.
+They must also be able to utilize their equipment efficiently to compensate for changing conditions or an uncooperative subject.

 They can specialize in working with a specific breed or a specific discipline of riding.
-Some specialize by focusing on a niche area such as stallion photography or conformation shots—ones that show how well the horse's body shape and structures conform to the ideal for its breed and purpose.
+Some specialize by focusing on a niche area such as stallion photography or conformation shots — photos that show how well the horse's body shape and structure conform to the ideal for its breed and purpose.